 As my mind raced to formulate the answer on the spot, it occurred to me for the first time in decades that I had begun making mobiles when I was 7 years old.

 When I was 7 and my friends were playing baseball and collecting baseball cards, I was collecting pictures of mobiles and stabiles, made by the famous artist Alexander Calder, that I cut out of magazines.
 In my bedroom I created versions of my own.
-Decades later it was a Calder-inspired 45-foot-long mobile I made for display in front of an art museum that led to a commission that introduced me to peace poles.
-So, yes, I could make mobiles for the art dealer, but in the end I was too busy working on peace poles and didn't.
+Decades later it was a Calder-inspired 45-foot-long mobile that I made for display in front of an art museum that led to a commission that introduced me to peace poles.
+So, yes, I could make mobiles for the art dealer, but in the end I was too busy working on peace poles and didn’t.

 However, it also caused me to remember that when I was 7 years old, in school one spring an art teacher told our class that we were going to make 3D paper bunnies for Easter by rolling paper into coils.
 I went to her after she had given us the directions and asked if I had to make a bunny again like last year.
 She never appeared to like children and snapped, “Well, what else would you make?”